voucherifyio/sdk-ruby-openapi-based/docs/VouchersApi.md

 Disable Voucher

-There are various times when you'll want to manage a voucher's accessibility.
+There are various times when youll want to manage a vouchers accessibility.
 This can be done by two API methods for managing the voucher state - *enable* and *disable*.   ___ This method sets the voucher state to **inactive**.
 The voucher cannot be redeemed.

 ### Examples